erikgregorywebb/data-scientist-assessment/README.md

 3. How would you measure the efficacy of the determined eligibility criteria?
 4. What are some considerations or pitfalls to be aware of when analyzing results?

-A `plaid_transactions_sample` table is available for reference, also hosted on a cloud-hosted PostgreSQL database from Part I.
+A `plaid_transactions_sample` table (1,703 rows) is available for reference, also hosted on a cloud-hosted PostgreSQL database from Part I.

 _Note: We aren’t expecting you to develop features or write any code for this.
 We want you to take us through the process you would undertake to make a determination of eligibility._